 }

 In Java, constructor overloading is the ability of a class to have multiple constructors with different parameter lists.
-This means that a class can have multiple constructors that have the same name but take different types and/or numbers of parameters.
+This means: A class can have several constructors with the same name but different types and/or numbers of parameters.

 Example 1